-Online students who are accused of transgressing with reference to AR 11.10 and AR 11.11.1 must complete and sign the prescribed declaration form within seven days after notification of the assessment transgression.
+Students registered for distance (fully online) programmes who are accused of transgressing with reference to AR 11.10 and AR 11.11.1 must complete and sign the prescribed declaration form within seven days after notification of the assessment transgression.
 If a video recording is available, the student will have access to the video and may be interviewed by a trained invigilator about the flagged transgression(s).
 The responsible invigilator will submit the form, and video or other evidence, as part of a written report to the Executive Dean for submission to the Executive Director of Student Affairs.